anyaevostinar/anyaevostinar.github.io/classes/201-s24/lab-queues.md

 a.
 Create an `enqueue` method that takes a `T newItem`, creates a Node for that item and adds that item to the tail of the queue.

+b.
+Make sure that you can enqueue multiple items and print out the tail data to see that it is being updated.

 ## Exercise 2

+Finally, we want to also be able to remove items from a queue with `dequeue`.

+a.
+Create a `dequeue` method that returns a `T item` from the head of the queue.

+b.
+If the queue is empty, return null.

+c.
+Verify via printing that you are able to dequeue several items (print both the dequeued item and the head of the queue to verify the item has been removed).

+## Exercise 3
+Make a `size` variable.
+How can you change your methods based on this variable?
+Is it worth having?

+## Exercise 4
 Whenever you are making a data structure, you'll probably want to be able to print out its contents while testing it.
 You can make your own data structures work directly with `System.out.println()` by implementing the `toString()` method.